Free Things to Do in Houma

 Get outside and explore without spending a dime.

-Houma Trailhead of the Bayou Country Bikeway Free
+Houma Trailhead to the Bayou Black Paddle Route Free

 Budget-Friendly Extras